modin-project/modin/docs/developer/architecture.rst

    :align: center

-The user - Data Scientist interacts with the Modin system by sending interactive or batch commands through API and Modin executes them using various backend execution
+The user - Data Scientist interacts with the Modin system by sending interactive or batch commands through API and Modin executes them using various execution
 engines: Ray, Dask and MPI are currently supported.

 Subsystem/Container View